Joanie Sommers: Career

 In 1963, she appeared on the January 22 segment of The Jack Benny Program, where she sang "I'll Never Stop Loving You"; another guest was actor Peter Lorre.

 Her acting credits include Everything's Ducky (1961) opposite Mickey Rooney, and Jack Arnold's The Lively Set (1964), in which she sang "If You Love Him."
 In the last episode of The Wild Wild West, titled The Night of the Tycoons (April 11, 1969), she sang "Dreams, Dreams of a Lady's Love."

 In a parallel career track of commercial vocal work, Sommers sang the jingles "Now It's Pepsi, For Those Who Think Young" (to the tune of Makin' Whoopee) and "Come Alive!
 You're in the Pepsi Generation" in radio and TV commercials.
 She came to be referred to as "The Pepsi Girl".
 Years later she sang the jingle "Now You See It, Now You Don't" for the sugar-free companion product, Diet Pepsi.

 Sommers' voice work for animated films includes The Peppermint Choo Choo, which was scrubbed, although the music was released; Rankin/Bass' The Mouse on the Mayflower as Priscilla Mullins (1968); and B.C.: The First Thanksgiving (1973) in dual roles as the Fat Broad and the Cute Chick.

 In the early 1970s, Sommers withdrew from show business to focus on family life.
 She began making public appearances again during the 1980s, including two on Santa Monica radio station KCRW's satirical program, The Cool & the Crazy, hosted by Art Fraud (Ronn Spencer) and Vic Tripp (Gene Sculatti).

 In 2001, Sommers sang two songs on Abe Most's Camard album, I Love You Much Too Much.
 She performed the title track and "Bei Mir Bist du Schoen."
 She sang a chorus in Yiddish on both tracks.

 In 2004 the Japan-only album release, Johnny Got Angry, consisted of all original tunes written by Sommers' friend and voice actor, Will Ryan.

 Personal life

 Sommers was married to theatrical agent Jerry Steiner from 1961 until his sudden death in 1972.
-Their three children are Carolyn, Nancy and Jason.
+They had three children.